andeanbouquet/andeanbouquet.github.io/policies.md

 </div>

-We always work on improving our product's quality, therefore, your feedback is very important for us.
+We always work on improving our product’s quality, therefore, your feedback is essential to us.

 ![An image](./assets/img/subpages/policies.jpg){:height="100%" width="100%"}

 ####  Flower quality problems

+Flower quality problems
-In case of any quality problem related to our flowers, please send your report down all the logistics chain (agency, broker, truck company) and to us to our e-mails:
+In case of any quality problem related to our flowers, please send your report down all the logistics chain (agency, broker, truck company) and to us via our e-mails:
 - Hebert Varela: hebert.varela@andeanbouquet.com
 - María Álvarez: malvarez@andeanbouquet.com

-This report **must** be sent no more than 2 days after customers receive the product and shall be accompanied by pictures of the damaged flower boxes with AWB label on them and a note with the amount of stems affected.
+This report **must** be sent no more than 2 days after customers receive the product and shall be accompanied by pictures of the damaged flower boxes with AWB label on them and a note with the number of stems affected.

-After all the information is sent, we will contact all related parties to determine responsabilities.
+After all the information is sent, we will contact all related parties to determine responsibilities.

 ####  Fumigation